Kosinkadink/jno/README.md

 ## Parameters (for other commands)
 Parameters are used only for the current invocation of the command and override local settings - they WILL NOT be saved.
 Possible settings are:

+*-p, --port=/some/port*: see --port above.
+Affects the upload, serial, and ports commands.

+*-b, --board=boardname*: see --board above.
+Affects the build, upload, and boards commands.

 *-b, --baudrate=9600*: see --baudrate above.
 Only affects serial command.

-*-p, --port=/some/port*: see --port above.
-Affects the upload and serial commands.

-*--board=boardname*: see --board above.
-Affects the build, upload, and boards commands.
+*-e, --endline=some_string*: adds string on to end of any sent serial message.
+Only affects serial command.

+*-q, --quit=some_string*: sets string that quits serial when entered ('EXIT' by default).
+Only affects serial command.

 # jno Directory Structure